zestia/ember-async-tooltips/README.md

 #### `@destination`

 Optional.
 By default, tooltips are rendered in-place.
 Specify a destination if you want to render them in that element instead.

-#### `@attachTo`

-Optional.
-By default, tooltips will be positioned next to the element that caused them to display.
-Unless this argument is specified, in which case the tooltip will show when mousing over the element, but will then be positioned next to a _different_ element.

 #### `@show`